zong006/model_packaging/Readme.md

 - run "tox -e test_package".
 This evaluates if the model is working as intended as well as the accuracy using sklearn classification metrics.

+#### First Trial Run
+- run "tox -e train" from the package directory.
+This trains up a model and saves the pipeline into a .pkl file under "classification_model/trained_models"
+- go to the package directory and run "pip install .".
+This treats the package folder containing setup.py and MANIFEST.in as a package to be installed and used in scripts.
+- run "python main.py", where a sample input is a .csv file with a single row having same features as the raw dataset.
+This file is loaded and fed into the persisted pipeline, producing an output.
+- More thorough handling of missing values have to be considered, but the package works as intended.

 ## 2. classification_api
 A simple interface for now, with two API endpoints:
 - /predict